Back to All Events

 • Internal and external data sharing: when, why, and how data can be shared lawfully

-• This session is designed to help organisations navigate data storage and privacy obligations while maintaining compliance with both Consumer Duty and UK GDPR
+• This session is designed to help organisations navigate data storage and privacy obligations while maintaining compliance with both Consumer Duty and UK GDPR.

 Next webinar